JhaNishant/bp-nerve-identification/README.md

 Our model  build a model can identify **nerve structures in a dataset of ultrasound images of the neck**.
 Doing so would improve catheter placement and contribute to a painless surgery.

-Dataset - A large training set of images where the nerve has been manually attributed by doctors.
-These doctors were trained by experts and instructed to attribute images where they felt confident about the existence of the BP nerve.
+**Dataset - A large training set of images where the nerve has been manually attributed by doctors.
+These doctors were trained by experts and instructed to attribute images where they felt confident about the existence of the BP nerve.**

-Please note these important points:
+Important points about dataset:

 *  **The dataset contains images where the BP is not present.
 Our algorithm predicts no pixel values in these cases.**